erri120/lotus/README.md

 ### Character Mods

+(If you have no idea what HDT-PE/HDT-SMP/BBP/TBPP or 3BBB is, read [this](https://babofactory.blogspot.com/2019/10/what-is-hdt-pe-hdt-smp-bbp-tbbp-3bbb.html) article by [BakaFactory](#bakafactory))

 Since the dawn of mankind we've asked the question: _CBBE or UNP?_

-(If you have no idea what HDT-PE/HDT-SMP/BBP/TBPP or 3BBB is, read [this](https://babofactory.blogspot.com/2019/10/what-is-hdt-pe-hdt-smp-bbp-tbbp-3bbb.html) article by [BakaFactory](#bakafactory))
+Short answer: I went with [CBBE 3BBB Advanced](https://www.loverslab.com/files/file/11063-cbbe-3bbb-advanced/).

+Long answer: Maybe Ill write one later.
+This was the hardest decision to make for the Modlist and I could go into great detail and trace back all steps that lead to this decision but I don't think anyone wanna read that.

 [XMPSSE](https://www.nexusmods.com/skyrimspecialedition/mods/1988), [CBPC](https://www.nexusmods.com/skyrimspecialedition/mods/21224) and [HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/30872) are of course installed and configured.
 For textures I used [Demoniac](https://www.nexusmods.com/skyrimspecialedition/mods/19355), [Female Dragonic Argonian Textures](https://www.nexusmods.com/skyrimspecialedition/mods/1442) and [Feminine Khajiit Textures](https://www.nexusmods.com/skyrimspecialedition/mods/183).